How to Create a Legally Sound Substance Abuse & Fitness for Duty Policy

 - For-cause testing, e.g., after safety infractions or incidents.

-Be sure that your testing procedures aren’t overly privacy intrusive and that you limit the strictest testing to workers with safety-sensitive jobs [Model Policy, Sec.
+Be sure that your testing procedure aren’t overly privacy intrusive and that you limit the strictest testing to workers with safety-sensitive jobs [Policy, Sec.
 11].

-Acknowledge that testing results are privacy-protected information that you’ll keep them secure and confidential to the extent allowed by the law [Model Policy, Sec.
+Acknowledge that testing results are privacy-protected information that you’ll keep them secure and confidential to the extent allowed by the law [Policy, Sec.
 12].

-Last but not least, include a provision acknowledging that addiction is a disability under human rights laws for which you’ll provide reasonable accommodations up to the point of undue hardship [Policy, Sec.
+Last but not least, include a provision acknowledging that addiction and disabling conditions for which legally authorized medical cannabis are used are used are disabilities under human rights laws for which you’ll provide reasonable accommodations up to the point of undue hardship [Policy, Sec.
 15].